Week 2 — Team ideation

 A radio soap opera, like you would hear on regular radio; listen with earphones (or stereo) as content will be binaural for extra immersion; played from device with a touchscreen, where the touchscreen will act as input device; the listener will be able to lie on their bed, or be slumped down on the sofa, with their eyes closed, and only generally need to tap on the left or right side of the screen (or swipe left/right) to action binary choices (like go left/right, say yes/no, choose narrative branch A or B); for those who want to have their eyes open, there will be static visuals on the screen, that perhaps moving across the screen by way of the Ken Burns effect.

-We thought it a good idea to prototype a narrative-heavy game in Twine (2009), and our initial/ongoing prototype is viewable here.
+We thought it a good idea to prototype a narrative-heavy game in Twine (2009), as it seems to be an industry-standard tool for narrative prototyping (Beardshaw 2020).
+Our initial/ongoing prototype is viewable here.
 Twine seems to be a go-to tool for narrative prototyping, or even making full-fledged games in.
 Even one of our inspirations, Bandersnatch, used it:

 [...] written in the videogame programming language Twine, which Brooker had taught himself because it was the only way to capture the intra-linked complexity of all the various tributaries and recursions of the Bandersnatch story.(Rubin 2018)